-THE COURTYARD
+The courtyard

 is an area at least 30' x 30' which begins immediately inside of front gate.

-The borders don't need to be marked - the entire empty space beyond the gate is the courtyard.
+The borders are marked with flagging tape.

 If a siege begins, this area must be cleared of all tents and structures immediately.

-THE EGG STAND
+Camp Setup (

+The Egg Stand

 is a board with holes in it, provided by the game, where captured Dragon Eggs are displayed.
 These are, essentially, a team's "score".
 Dragon Eggs can be traded or stolen or used in rituals until they are socketed into the Egg Stand.
 Then, they are locked in place until the end of the event.
 Socket eggs into the stand by performing a short (~3-5 min) ceremony.

 A Referee must be present, and this can't happen during a battle (once the enemy force is in view of the gates, it's too late).